wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-messaging-compliance-microsoft-365/includes/3-explore-permission-model.md

 The following types of roles and role groups are available in Permissions &amp; roles in the Microsoft 365 Defender portal:

  -  **Azure AD roles**.
 You can view the roles and assigned users, but you can't manage them directly in the Microsoft 365 Defender portal.
 Azure AD roles are central roles that assign permissions for all Microsoft 365 services.
- -  **Email & collaboration roles**.
+ -  **Email &amp; collaboration roles**.
 The permissions that you assign to these role groups are specific to the Microsoft 365 Defender portal and the Microsoft 365 compliance center.
 They don't cover all of the permissions that are needed in other Microsoft 365 workloads.

 The following table identifies some of the key default role groups that are available in the Microsoft 365 Defender portal.
 When you select one of these role groups in the portal, a detail pane is displayed that indicates the individual roles assigned to the role group.
 When you want to grant permissions to a user that enables them to complete a compliance task, you should add the user to the appropriate Microsoft 365 Defender role group.